 The product packaging landscape is ever-changing and with it the ability to keep up with packaging trends could have a major effect on your company’s market share.
 You may have noticed that in recent years, brands haven’t been able rely on traditional advertising and doing things “the way we’ve always done it” to stay relevant.
 Recently there has been a growing need to keep a brand’s positioning fresh, innovative, and eye-catching in order to attract new and existing customers.
+Marketing personalization is a trend that attracts the eye.
 Companies like Coca-Cola and Frito-Lay have started to rely on personalized packaging to set themselves apart from the competition.

 For example, consider the tremendous success of Coca-Cola’s “Share a Coke” campaign, where customers would search stores to find their own or a friend’s name on a bottle of Coke.
 The campaign also became wildly popular online with the presence of shared photos on social media.
 In reality, Coke printed labels with thousands of popular names, but the personalized touch gave consumers the experience that this campaign was developed especially for them.
 Another example is Frito-Lay, which has taken recently personalization to the next level with its recent campaign.
 Frito-Lay announced that it will provide 10,000 personally customized bags of Lay’s potato chips with photos of your own “favorite summer moments.”

 Personalized products are perceived as having greater value than non-personalized products.
 While it may be true that personalized packaging is more expensive to make, the profit margins of personalized products are wider too.
 Higher production costs are the main reason why so little brands choose to offer personalized products.
 It may be a big step in terms of production but it can also be a great way to give your products and your brand a leg up in a highly competitive market.